kamil-kw/project-management-system/README.md

 ### **Conflict between filter and paginations**
 <hr>

-* Caused by using same queryset – fixed by separating queries
+* Caused by using the same query set – fixed by separating queries

 Fix